near/docs/docs/roles/developer/examples/near-api-js/guides.md

 <blockquote class="info">
 <strong>did you know?</strong><br><br>

-You can watch `nearlib` using `LocalStorage` while you make various method calls if you open the JavaScript Developer Console just right.
+You can watch `near-api-js` using `LocalStorage` while you make various method calls if you open the JavaScript Developer Console just right.
 Try to match the setup below on your end.
 We're using Chrome.

 ![prepare your playground with JavaScript Developer Tools](/docs/assets/prepare-your-playground.png)

-1. This, the browser's "local storage", is where `nearlib` stores data.
-For client-side development, `nearlib` uses `BrowserLocalStorageKeyStore` to store keypairs in `LocalStorage`, a key-value store.
-The key is made up of 3 pieces of information,`'${PREFIX}${accountId}:${networkId}'` where the prefix defaults to "nearlib:keystore:" but can be assigned when constructing a `new BrowserLocalStorageKeyStore(mechanism, "with_your_prefix")` (note the first parameter defines the web storage mechanism and defaults to `window.localStorage` which _persists until cleared_ while `window.sessionStorage` is a compatible ephemeral option -- see [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) for details)
+1. This, the browser's "local storage", is where `near-api-js` stores data.
+For client-side development, `near-api-js` uses `BrowserLocalStorageKeyStore` to store keypairs in `LocalStorage`, a key-value store.
+The key is made up of 3 pieces of information,`'${PREFIX}${accountId}:${networkId}'` where the prefix defaults to "near-api-js:keystore:" but can be assigned when constructing a `new BrowserLocalStorageKeyStore(mechanism, "with_your_prefix")` (note the first parameter defines the web storage mechanism and defaults to `window.localStorage` which _persists until cleared_ while `window.sessionStorage` is a compatible ephemeral option -- see [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) for details)

 2. This, the "key" part of key-value in `LocalStorage`, is very active while signing in using `wallet.requestSignIn()`.
-As long as you're looking in the right place as per [ 1 ] above, you'll see `nearlib` writing the `accountId` and `networkId` here, prefixed by the `LOCAL_STORAGE_KEY_PREFIX`.
+As long as you're looking in the right place as per [ 1 ] above, you'll see `near-api-js` writing the `accountId` and `networkId` here, prefixed by the `LOCAL_STORAGE_KEY_PREFIX`.

 3. This, the "value" part of key-value in `LocalStorage`, holds the private key belonging to `accountId`

-4. This, the "console", is where we'll be using the `nearlib` API
+4. This, the "console", is where we'll be using the `near-api-js` API

 </blockquote>

 Since this is a client-side demo, we'll be using a single HTML file with inline JavaScript to setup your environment but the same lessons apply to server-side code as well.
-Just apply the differences discussed in previous sections about client vs server-side references to `nearlib` and key storage.
+Just apply the differences discussed in previous sections about client vs server-side references to `near-api-js` and key storage.

 <blockquote class="lesson">
 <strong>your turn</strong> <span>prepare your playground</span><br><br>